AlirezaShamsoshoara/Fire-Detection-UAV-Aerial-Image-Classification-Segmentation-UnmannedAerialVehicle/README.md

 ### Dataset
 * The dataset is uploaded on IEEE dataport.
 You can find the dataset here at [IEEE Dataport](https://ieee-dataport.org/open-access/flame-dataset-aerial-imagery-pile-burn-detection-using-drones-uavs) or [DOI](https://dx.doi.org/10.21227/qad6-r683).
 IEEE account is free, so you can create an account and access the dataset files without any payment or subscription.

-* This table shows all available data for the dataset.
+* This table below shows all available data for the dataset.
 * This project uses items 7, 8, 9, and 10 from the dataset.
 Items 7 and 8 are being used for the "Fire_vs_NoFire" image classification.
 Items 9 and 10 are for the fire segmentation.
 * If you clone this repository on your local drive, please download item [7](https://ieee-dataport.org/open-access/aerial-images-pile-fire-detection-using-drones-uavs) from the dataset and unzip in directory /frames/Training/... for the Training phase of the "Fire_vs_NoFire" image classification.
 The direcotry looks like this:
 ```bash